Stuycs-K/project03-final-09-liuj-pangr/DEVLOG.md

 ### 2025-01-17 - Brief description
-Decided to write my version of code with select implemented, it works!
+Decided to write my version of code with select implemented, it works! fixed issues regarding odd number of players, player count becoming odd in the middle of a round, optimized make file, changed looping logic, added more error handling.

 ## Jason Liu